MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 - Set up a template in DocuSign.
 The template can contain one or more documents for viewing and signing.
 The template is assigned a recipient role but doesn't need any name or email association—these fields are assigned from the Power Pages website.
 The document can include tabs or fields including the signature tab.
 See [DocuSign Template documentation](https://support.docusign.com/s/document-item?language=en_US&bundleId=xry1643227563338&topicId=uab1578456394214.html&_LANG=enus) for details or watch [this video](https://support.docusign.com/s/articles/Create-a-DocuSign-Template?language=en_US).
 - You may wish to review how to [Configure Power Automate cloud flows in Power Pages (preview)](../configure/cloud-flow-integration.md) prior to integrating DocuSign with your Power Pages site.
 - Configure a [multistep form](../getting-started/multistep-forms.md) that has a step to allow users to sign documents.
 This step displays a subgrid displaying the documents requiring signature.
 This is configured in a later step.
 The Dataverse table used for the multistep will need to be configured such that **Creating a new activity** needs to be selected in the **Make this table an option when** section.
 More information: [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md).
-- The eSignature integration will only work with authenticated users who must have their first name, last name, and email configured in their profile.
+- The e-signature integration will only work with authenticated users who must have their first name, last name, and email configured in their profile.

 ## Step 1: Install DocuSign